fmenat/DSensDp/README.md

-# DSensD+: Decision-level Sensor Dropout in combination with Mutual Distillation for classification tasks in Earth observation
+# DSensD+: Decision-level Sensor Dropout in combination with Mutual Distillation for classification tasks

-Public repository of our work "Multi-sensor Model for Earth Observation Robust to Missing Data via Sensor Dropout and Mutual Distillation",
+> Public repository of our work "*Multi-sensor Model for Earth Observation Robust to Missing Data via Sensor Dropout and Mutual Distillation*"

 ![dsensdp](imgs/dsensdp_model.png)
-In the previous image is **DSensD+**, while in our work we also introduce **DSensD**, a simplified version only with Sensor Dropout at the decision-level.
+In the previous image is **DSensD+**, while in our research work we also introduce **DSensD**, a simplified version only with Sensor Dropout at the decision-level.
+We focus and validate in classification tasks in the Earth observation domain.

 > [!NOTE]
 > Read about the used data in [data folder](./data)